voytas75/AIPSTeam/README.md

 ## Overview

 This PowerShell script simulates a team of specialists working together on a PowerShell project.
 Each specialist has a unique role and contributes to the project in a sequential manner.
 The script processes user input, performs various tasks, and generates outputs such as code, documentation, and analysis reports.
-App can utylize Azure OpenAI, Ollama or LMStudio to generate the output.
+The application utilizes Retrieval-Augmented Generation (RAG) to enhance its capabilities and can leverage Azure OpenAI, Ollama, or LM Studio to generate the output.

+**Retrieval-Augmented Generation (RAG)** combines retrieval and generation processes to produce accurate and contextually relevant outputs.
+The framework operates as follows:

+1. Retrieval: The system retrieves pertinent information from extensive data sources.
+2. Generation: A generative model uses the retrieved information to produce coherent and appropriate responses.

+By integrating these two phases, RAG ensures the AI specialists deliver precise and informed outputs based on a comprehensive knowledge base.

 For more information on the AI models and services used in this script, please refer to the following links: